 Bankman-Fried, disgraced former CEO of FTX crypto exchange, is charged with fraud

-Bankman-Fried's promise of using sophisticated risk measures to protect FTX customers was part of a long-running fraud, authorities say, repeatedly calling his platform a house of cards.
+Bankman-Fried's promise of using sophisticated risk measures to protect FTX customers was part of a long-running fraud, authorities say, repeatedly calling his crypto operation a house of cards.

+A federal grand jury indicted Bankman-Fried on eight criminal counts, ranging from wire fraud to violating campaign finance laws, according to an indictment in the Southern District of New York that was unsealed Tuesday morning.

 The SEC announced a sweeping civil complaint against Bankman-Fried on Tuesday, with Gurbir Grewal, the agency's head of enforcement, saying FTX hid its actions behind a "veneer of legitimacy" that was fraudulent.